rmiucic/edge_detect_cv/README.md

 # edge_detect_cv
-Source code for the MS Community C++
+Simple source code that performs Canny edge detecton.
+The code is for the MS Community C++ IDE.